 Stadia are often located in less affluent areas and are traditionally attended by segments of society who do not readily access health services or respond to health promotion messages.
 Therefore, stadia offer themselves as an excellent setting to support matchday and community initiatives aimed at addressing a range of issues under the theme of health and wellbeing.

 For over ten years, the European Healthy Stadia Network has endeavoured to develop and share best practices to enable professional sports clubs, league operators, national and international governing bodies of sport to develop their stadia as health-promoting environments.

 We do this by supporting stadia to adopt a range of policies and practices in support of the health of their fans, their staff and the surrounding community.
 These range from enforcing and monitoring No Smoking policies in stadia at international tournaments to community level physical activity interventions for overweight, male football fans.

 The International Healthy Cities Conference side event will explore how these different policies and practices coalesce and contribute to the development of ‘Healthy Stadia’ and indeed how the concept of Healthy Stadia can be disseminated through the European Healthy Cities Network.

 The seminar will introduce delegates to the Healthy Stadia concept of promoting healthier sports settings and delivery of health interventions through sport and will showcase examples of good practice at both local and European level.

 The seminar will address a range of cross-cutting themes on public health and sport, including physical activity, tobacco control, healthier eating and mental health and wellbeing.
 The seminar will also address programme evaluation and measurement, policy change and partnership and alliance building.

-For more information about the WHO International Healthy Cities Conference, Belfast, please click here.
+For more information about the Healthy Stadia side event at the WHO International Healthy Cities Conference, Belfast, please click here.